What Does a Personal Injury Lawyer Do?

 (To answer your question, the statute of limitations imposes time limits for when a lawsuit must be filed.
 Comparative negligence rules determine whether a person can sue if he was partially to blame for the accident and how much he can recover.)

 One common piece of advice is not to provide a statement to the other driver's insurance company since it will simply look for ways to deny liability.
-A personal injury lawyer may also recommend seeking medical treatment to document the relationship between the accident and the injury.
+An injury lawyer may also recommend seeking medical treatment to document the relationship between the accident and the injury.

 However, if the insurance company denies the claim, it's possible that the only way for the victim to recover is by going through a full civil trial.